Trello, Inc. complies with the EU Data Protection Directive through Safe Harbor certification.

 All interactions with our Services use the Transport Layer Security/Secure Sockets Layer (TLS/SSL) protocol.
 We use a third-party, industry-accepted Payment Gateway to securely process credit card transactions.

 Data Integrity — In addition to assuring you that we will protect your personal information, we also want to make sure that it is reliable, accurate, and up-to-date.
 In order to do that, we provide:

-Access – Upon request, we will provide you with reasonable access to the personal information we collect about you.
-Because personal information—for example, your email address—is required to use Trello, we retain personal information as long as your account is active.
-You will have the opportunity to correct, update, modify or delete this information updating your information in Trello.
+Access — Upon request, we will provide you with reasonable access to the personal information we collect about you.
+Because personal information—for example, your email address—is required to use The Services, we retain personal information as long as your account is active.
+You will have the opportunity to correct, update, modify or delete this information updating your information in The Services.
 Please note that some information may remain in our records even after you request deletion of your information as permitted by the Safe Harbor Principles.
 Additionally, there may be limits to the amount of information we can practically provide.
 For example, we may limit an individual's access to personal information where the burden or expense of providing access would be disproportionate to the risks to the individual's privacy or where doing so would violate others' rights.

 If you have any concerns or complaints about how you think we've handled your personal information, please contact email@example.com or our Data Protection Officer at the address below.
 We will work hard to investigate and resolve any complaints you might have.

 We hope it won't ever come to this, but if you've already contacted us and feel that your complaint cannot be resolved between the two of us, we have agreed to participate in the dispute resolution procedures established in the Safe Harbor Principles regarding personal information received from the EEA.
 For such escalated disputes, you can contact eTrust at 616 Corporate Way, Suite 2, #4000, Valley Cottage, NY 10989.

 If you have any questions about this policy or our site in general, please contact us at firstname.lastname@example.org.